Trepalle

 Trepalle is located above Livigno between the Foscagno Pass and the Eira Pass.
 The northern part of the village, by the Eira Pass, is one of the main skiing areas of Livigno.
 As part of the comune of Livigno, it is also a duty-free area.

-The name of this village means "three balls" in Italian, mistranslated from Trevalle, which means "three valleys".
+The name of this village means "three balls" in Italian, possibly mistranslated from Trevalle, which means "three valleys".
 In fact, Trepalle is reachable from three different valleys: Val Trela, Val di Foscagno and Vallaccia.

-The village's former priest, Don Alessandro Parenti, inspired Italian writer Giovanni Guareschi for the character of Don Camillo.
+The village's former priest Don Alessandro Parenti inspired Italian writer Giovannino Guareschi for the character of Don Camillo.